 “Because when you’re in bed dying of nutsack cancer, you’re not thinking about how Napoleon got over-zealous in Russia or how the Meiji Restoration totally changed the face of Asian geopolitics or how organic compounds are conspiring to make your brain rot.
 You’re thinking about the ones you’ve loved in your life and the ones you’ve lost.
 Many things make for a happy life, but few things have as much influence and impact as our relationships do.
 Learning how to not stumble through them like a drunken asshole and how to exercise some conscious control of how you express your emotions and intimacy is possibly the most life-changing skillset I’ve ever come across.”
 Touche, Mark!

 How Love U has helped me both personally and professionally

-Love U: Your one-stop dating and relationship education shop
+Love U: The best dating and relationship course available

-Do you have any questions about Love U?
-Email me here and I’ll respond ASAP.
+Do you have any questions about Evan Marc Katz or Love U?
+If so, feel free to leave a comment below or email me and I’ll respond ASAP.

 Your relationship with The Relationship Writer (that’s me!) starts here…